av-mae-uf/av1tenth-docs/docs/assignments/projects/project2.rst

 Project 2: Stanley Controller Path Following
 =============================================

-This next node is important to understand how the car operates and what the main operation node of the car is.
-Here you will be taken through the process of mapping keys, joysticks and triggers on your Xbox controller to a throttle effort and a steering angle.

-This assignment or milestone will be to map your controller to motion on your car.
-This will be a group project, though you have been put into groups.
-This project has the following pertinent information.
+This project will cover how to write a stanley controller on your car to follow a path around a set of gps points.
+All the poses and the other info have been given to your in the ``eml4930_gps_nav`` repo.
+You will need a pose estimator from `Milestone 5 <../milestones/milestone5.html>`_

 * **Due Date:** December 7th, 2022
 * **Points:** 100